dapplegatecp/lpp-client/README.md

 - IMSI (International Mobile Subscriber Identity)

 These values can be overridden using the corresponding appdata settings (e.g., `lpp-client.mcc`, `lpp-client.mnc`, etc.).

+The _initial_ starting values can also be overridden, these are the values sent to the lpp software's command line, but will be updated with real values via a control mechanism with values from the modem.
+These are the starting_mcc, starting_mnc, etc. settings.

 ## Output Options